Draught proofing windows? 9 simple and cheap ways to stop draughts

 There are some really useful products now available that are designed to completely seal up any gaps in windows, but that can be easily removed once the warmer weather makes an appearance again.

-One of the best known of these temporary sealants is Gapseal which is a flexible sealer that comes with all the kit needed to fit it.
+These temporary flexible sealers usually comes with all the kit needed to fit it.
 It can be used on windows with gaps between 2mm-7mm and, once fitted, expands to fill the space.
 It is easy to remove and, usefully, can be used more than once.

 Poorly fitted windows are always going to to be one of the main culprits of a draughty home, but there are some simple ways to solve the problem.

-Hinges and locks are particularly bothersome, but addressing any issues with those that have become loose or damaged will really help matters.
+Hinges and locks are particularly bothersome, but addressing any issues with those that have become loose or damaged will really help reduce draughts.

 In the case of hinges, it is often all down to maintenance.
 Cleaning and lubricating them a couple of times a year should avoid a build up of rust and you will also be able to check that they have not come unaligned to reveal gaps.
 If there are large gaps between the frames and the window you may need new hinges.

-Check you window's locks too — in many cases, faulty locks can prevent windows from shutting properly.
+Check your window's locks too – in many cases, faulty locks can prevent windows from shutting properly.
 Not only will this cause draughts, but it could also invalidate your home insurance policy.

 In some cases, locks may just need tightening, while in others you might need entirely new ones.